LouriNoel/contests/adventofcode/2024/09/README.md

 check if there is enough free space (starting from the beginning) at a lower index.
 When found, we cannot simply swap these chunks because there can be more free space: we need to split it.

+A file can only be moved once, so either we remember the id of all files that were moved, or we only move files of decreasing id.

 Computing the checksum requires a different formula.